techmyth/techmyth.github.io/content/posts/abr-veeam-vbr-0_8_6.en.md

 Veeam style:
 ![abr_veeam_theme](/img/2024/abr-veeam-vbr-0_8_6/abr_veeam_theme.webp)

-One of the changes made in version 0.8.1 was to remove the `Infrastructure Hardening` session since most of the content was integrated through `Health Check` distributed among several sections of the report.
-One of the sections that was not integrated was the identification of Windows patches not installed on the Backup server.
-In this version the session was added to validate that the Backup server has the latest operating system patches installed.
+One of the changes made in version 0.8.1 was to remove the `Infrastructure Hardening` section since most of the content was integrated through `Health Check` distributed among several sections of the report.
+One of the sections that was not integrated was the identification of missing Windows patches on the Backup server.
+In this version a section was added to validate that the Backup server has the latest operating system patches installed.

 ![missing_patches](/img/2024/abr-veeam-vbr-0_8_6/missing_patches.webp)